Leon of Modena: Life

 Among his deepest interests was music.
-He served as cantor at the synagogue in Venice for more than forty years.
-Earlier, he is believed to have introduced some sort of polyphony in the synagogue at Ferrara, and wrote two essays on music justifying polyphonic practice in services and celebrations.
+He served as cantor at the synagogue in the Venetian Ghetto for more than forty years.
+Earlier, he is believed to have introduced some polyphony in the synagogue at Ferrara, and wrote two essays on music justifying polyphonic practice in services and celebrations.
 Modena was certainly a musician and a friend of Salamone Rossi; it is not clear whether he was also a composer.